Keto Hot Chocolate Recipe

 Whipped cream and dusted chocolate on top of keto hot cocoa with a red and white striped straw inserted inside.

 • Whisk the cocoa powder into the cream before heating fully.
-Dumping it into hot liquid almost guarantees clumps.
+I’ve dumped it into hot liquid before and ended up with clumps that no amount of stirring could fix.

 • Keep the heat gentle.
-Boiling milk alternatives can separate or scorch, and once that happens, the flavor never fully recovers.
+I’ve scorched nut milk exactly once, and the flavor never fully recovered.
+Low and slow.

 • Give it a final whisk right before serving.
-It makes a difference.
+I do this every single time and it makes a noticeable difference in how smooth the first sip feels.

 Close up of a slow cooker.